trigaten/Learn_Prompting/docs/basics/standard_prompt.md

 # 🟢 A "Standard" Prompt

-We have heard of a few different formats of prompts thus far.
+We have heard of a few different formats of prompts this far.
 Following Kojima et al. (@kojima2022large), we will refer to prompts that consist solely of a question as "standard" prompts.
 We also consider prompts that consist solely of a question that are in the QA format to be "standard" prompts.